wp-plugins/native-ads/readme.txt

 Stable tag: 1

-Injects native video or text adverts into your WordPress content (inText).
+Injects native advertising into your WordPress content (inStream).
 Restrict who sees ads by country and user.

 License: GPLv2 or later